Shenyang J-15: Design

+The J-15 utilizes the J-11B's glass cockpit, avionics, and Type 1493 PD radar, with enhanced air-to-surface capabilities for naval operations.
+The catapult-capable J-15T was upgraded with new sensors and J-11D's active electronically scanned array (AESA) radar, and it features a wide-angle HUD (Heads-Up Display).

+The J-15 prototypes, including the original J-15 and J-15T, were tested with the Shenyang WS-10H engine; The early production aircraft use the Russian AL-31F engines, In 2012, Hu Siyuan of the PLA National Defense University said that "the current weak point of the J-15 is its Russian-made AL-31 engines, which are less powerful than that of the American F-35 fighter".
+The engines were swapped to Shenyang WS-10B in 2022.

 An article in the China SignPost believes the J-15 "likely exceeds or matches the aerodynamic capabilities of virtually any fighter aircraft currently operated by regional militaries, except for the U.S. F-22 Raptor", alleging that the J-15 likely possesses a 10% greater thrust-to-weight ratio and 25% lower wing loading than the F/A-18E/F Super Hornet.
 However, one of the authors of that same article described the J-15 in another article as no game changer; the reliance on ski-jump launches and lack of Chinese carrier-based aerial refueling capabilities are believed to greatly reduce its effective combat range.
 In 2014, it was revealed that the J-15 is capable of aerial refueling, using the UPAZ-1 buddy refueling pod, which can be carried by another J-15.
-Hu Siyuan of the PLA National Defense University said that "the current weak point of the J-15 is its Russian-made AL-31 engines, which are less powerful than that of the American F-35 fighter".

-The J-15's chief designer, Sun Cong of the National Committee of the Chinese People's Political Consultative Conference, has said that the J-15 could match the F/A-18 in bomb load, combat radius and mobility.
+The J-15's chief designer, Sun Cong of the National Committee of the Chinese People's Political Consultative Conference, has said that the J-15 could match the F/A-18 in bomb load, combat radius, and mobility.
 However, in a similar statement, he said more work was required on its electronics and combat systems.
 Rear Admiral Yin Zhuo stated that the aircraft's air combat capabilities were better than that of the F/A-18E/F Super Hornet.
 However, he also stated that its ability to attack land and sea targets was slightly inferior to the F/A-18E/F; it is also stated that its electronic equipment meets the standards of those on a fifth-generation fighter.